Kristianstad Handboll

 Kristianstad Handbollsklubb is a Swedish women's handball club from Kristianstad.
 The club was founded on 15 June 2005, when IFK Ungdom parted ways with IFK Kristianstad.
+They are currently competing in the women's Handbollsligan as of the 2026/27 season.

 History

 The club was first promoted to the Allsvenskan in 2013.
-In 2014 they finished second, but missed promotion to the top flight after losing the playoff against BK Heid.
-In 2015 promotion was finally achieved.
+In 2014, they finished second, but missed promotion to the top flight after losing the playoff against BK Heid.
+In 2015, promotion was finally achieved.

 In 2019, the team were relegated again after taking only 7 points in the 2018-19 league season.
 After only a year, they were promoted once again.